 Controlling Tomato Pests

-Before you treat the tomato plant, be sure that the insect you've seen is actually a harmful pest.
+Before you use diatomaceous earth for tomatoes, be sure that the insect you've seen is actually a harmful pest.
 Although diatomaceous earth doesn't affect earthworms, it can kill beneficial insects that help naturally control the harmful pests that destroy tomato plants.

 Tomatoes are commonly affected by aphids, cutworms, flea beetles, hornworms and nematodes.
 Diatomaceous earth can also help provide control against soft-bodied pests such as caterpillars, leaf hoppers and thrips.
 Other garden pests that can be controlled using diatomaceous earth includes slugs, snails, flies, mildew, gypsy moths, codling moths, pink boll weevils, mosquitoes, earwigs, twig borers, mites, cockroaches and lygus bugs.